barumel/docker-astroneer-server/README.md

 - Check if your server ip / port is correct.
 Currently only IP v4 adresses are supported.
 It is not possible to join the server via domain name or IP v6.

+  Also make sure that you are using your pubic IP address.
+Connecting via local ip address does not work!
+You can get the full server uri in the server log.

   Example: `123.456.7.89:8777`